 - Your Toilet Is Sluggish: Has your once-monstrous toilet turned wimpy?
 Do you have to try several times just to get it to flush in the first place?
 It might be because of sewage buildup in the pipes.
 Regardless of what the problem could be, this demands a professional inspection before we can discuss any plumbing solutions.

 What Causes Sewage to Back Up?

-Other harmful substances that cause clogs include grease, oil, fats, feiminine products, and eggshells, to name just a few more.
-Remember however, that given enough time, even acceptable waste can cause a pipe to clog.
-For this reason, it's wise to get routine drain cleaning service to minimize the risks of a sewer backup.
-Markham plumbers are here to help you with regular maintenance services.
+Other harmful substances that cause clogs include grease, oil, fats, feminine products, and eggshells, to name just a few more.
+Remember, however, that given enough time, even acceptable waste can cause a pipe to clog.
+For this reason, it's wise to get a routine drain cleaning service to minimize the risks of a sewer backup.
+Markham Plumbers are here to help you with regular maintenance services.

 Failure to Clean Your Septic Tank